SexChrLab/SCC-alignment/README.md

 3. Determine the boundaries of the pseudoautosomal regions (PARs), regions of complete sequence identity (either annotated with the released genome sequence or determined by aligning the X and Y chromosome sequence to each other)
 4. Hard mask the original reference genome and transcriptome sequence in the PAR regions on chromosome Y
 5. Use index functions of alignment algorithms where needed with the Y-masked and Y PARs masked versions of the reference genome (such as `hisat2 build`)
+6. Detailed instructions are given in the `references` directory

 # Order of operations

 This section describes the order in which our modules can be run to give you an idea of how to proceed given the type of data you have.

+Detailed tutorials are provided in the `tutorials` directory.

-First, you will need to set up a custom config that describes the necessary information about your experiment and data files.
+In summary, first, you will need to set up a custom config that describes the necessary information about your experiment and data files.
 Code and examples for this are given in `01_custom_config`  There will be specific fields required for the SCC check, SCC-aware variant calling, and gene quantification modules; the code provided will help you to generate a template for that json which you can manually fill in with the paths to your data and specific experimental details.
 Most importantly, you will need to which samples have a Y chromosome and which do not.
 These lists are used to determine which sex chromosome complement reference genome to use and which ploidy to use for variant calling.
 You can use reported sex from sample metadata to make this list or assert the sex chromosome complement using the actual sequencing data using code in the `02_SCC_check` module.

 Once custom config files are created, you will need to set up an environment to access the software needed to do the analysis and the sex chromosome complement reference genomes.
 We have provided a Docker container and a conda environment that contains both of these to analyze human samples.

-From here, you can use DNA sequencing data to call variants using the `03a_SCC-aware_VariantCalling` module or use RNA sequencing data to quantify gene expression using the `03b_gene_quantification_RNAseq` module.
+From here, you can use DNA sequencing data to call variants using the `03a_SCC-aware_VariantCalling` module or use RNA sequencing data to quantify gene expression using the `03b_SCC_gene_quantification` module.
 These modules are independent of each other, so they can be run in parallel if both DNA and RNA sequencing is available for your samples.

 # Setting up your environment to run SCC aware genomics pipelines